drqc/drqc/README.md

-Hi I'm Diego, DevOps architect, golang enthusiast and
+Hi I'm Diego, innovation architect at Dynatrace.
-Collaborating on open source project Monaco, a gitops tool for Dynatrace => https://github.com/dynatrace-oss/dynatrace-monitoring-as-code.

 If you want to contact me you can send me an email to diego.quispe@dynatrace.com